 When were they introduced?
 They were first produced in the mid-1950s for long-distance pilots who wanted to monitor the time back home as they flew across the globe.
 They soon became a symbol of the jet-set.
 Christopher Ward’s first GMT was the C60 Trident GMT – a watch that combines extreme water resistance with GMT functionality.
 It’s been a hit ever since it launched and is still one of our bestsellers.

 What other GMTs does Christopher Ward produce?
 Several – they’re universally popular.
-A suitably retro-chic way to start is with the C65 Trident GMT.
-What marks this out is not just its mid-century appearance and slim 41mm case, but the way it combines vintage style with a reassuringly modern build quality: witness its water-resistance to 150m.
-The ‘Pepsi’ version is especially striking: the contrasting red and blue halves of the bezel don’t just look sensational but differentiate between day and night on the 24-hour clock.
+A suitably sporty way to start is with the C63 Sealander GMT.
+What marks this out is not just its go-anywhere, do-everything appearance and slim 39mm case, but the way it combines classic style with a reassuringly modern build quality: witness its water-resistance to 150m.
+The ‘Hunter-green’ version is especially striking, but equally worthy are the Black, White or Blue alternatives.

 What movements power your GMT watches?Primarily it’s the Sellita SW330.
 Not only does it have an excellent reputation for reliability, but it also has a date wheel, plus an anti-shock mechanism that helps it maintain accuracy even when it receives knocks and jolts.